La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 sidju
 : … helps … (someone)

-We can omit the noun after the vocative only if this is at the end of the sentence.
+We can omit the argument after the vocative only at the end of the sentence.
 For example, we can just say:

 > **— coi .i xu do kanro**
 > _— Hello.
 How do you do?_